fherking/LARBS/README.md

 To proceed with second part of installation.

-After installation, login as user:
+After installation, computer will reboot, login as user:

 important: win key + f1  shows on screen manual (READ IT, BECAUSE YOU WONT KNOW WHAT TO DO)